-Multiple inspections of the same well are only counted once in the one of the 3 risk-based cycles (1 year - Urgent and High Priority orphan wells, 3 year - remaining orphan wells and wells located in the Atchafalaya Basin and the Coastal Zone area, and 5 year - remaining existing wells).
-Each serial number is assumed to be one (1) well.
+Multiple inspections of the same well are only counted once in the respective 3 risk-based cycles (1 year - Urgent & high priority orphan wells, 3 year - remaining orphan wells and

-The only reports that count toward the PI as an inspection are the Lease Facility Inspection Report (LFIR) and Orphaned Oilfield Site Inspection Report (OOSIR).
+The only reports that count toward this PI as an inspection are the Lease Facility Inspection Report (LFIR) and Orphaned Oilfield Site Inspection Report (OOSIR).

-5. Validity, Reliability, and Accuracy: This is a valid Performance Indicator because it reflects the program's efforts to identify operations that are non-compliant with agency rules and regulations, thereby, minimizing potential hazards to the public and environment.
+- 5. Validity, Reliability, and Accuracy: This is a valid Performance Indicator because it reflects the program's efforts to identify operations that are non-compliant with agency rules and regulations, thereby, minimizing potential hazards to the public and environment.
 The values reported for this Performance Indicator are reliable because they are timely entered and maintained in the department's database.
-This Performance Indicator is new and has not been audited by the Legislative Auditor;
+The Performance Indicator will be audited by the Department of Natural Resources Internal Auditor for accuracy. - 6.
+Data Source, Collection, and Reporting: Internal database (SONRIS); collected daily and reported quarterly. - 7.
+Calculation Methodology: Cumulative number of distinct well inspections divided by the total number of existing wells in that inspection cycle to be inspected during that reporting period.